-The City of Cape Coral continues to grow with population estimates near 185,560 full-time residents (per the Cape Coral Interactive Growth Model).
+The City of Cape Coral continues to grow with population estimates near 189,211 full-time residents (per the Cape Coral Interactive Growth Model).
 With growth comes an increase in demand for police services.
 Homes are being built and neighborhood density is increasing in many areas, particularly in the North District.
 Businesses are moving into previously vacant sites and new commercial structures being built in many areas.
 This brings specific challenges, along with changing needs, for policing services.
 For instance, construction sites offer opportunities for criminal activity, such as the theft of materials, that require a change in police patrol tactics.
 The increase in business density in certain areas brings with it an increase in vehicle traffic, which may also require changes to traffic enforcement activities.
 The Department continually monitors these trends to tailor services to meet the changing needs of the community.

-With increased demand for services comes a need to ensure the Department is staffed with an appropriate number of officers, assigned to the right bureaus, during the correct times and days of the week, with the tools required to perform the jobs needed by the community.
-The Cape Coral Police Department has recently adopted a new, modern, industry-recognized software solution to ensure there is optimal staffing on a continual basis.
+With increased demand for services comes a need to ensure the Department is staffed with an appropriate number of officers, assigned to the right bureaus, during the correct times and days of the week, and with the tools required to perform the jobs needed by the community.
+The Cape Coral Police Department utilizes a modern, industry-recognized software solution to ensure there is optimal staffing on a continual basis.
 The personnel allocation model has shown thus far what was already suspected: there are not enough officers on the streets for a city the size of Cape Coral.
 Our own historical data below is evidence of that.

-Year 2012 2013 2014 2015 2016 2017 Comparison 2016 vs 2017 Citizen Calls for Service 84,611 84,446 92,901 89,738 107,923 109,735 2% Self-Initiated Activity 86,189 74,857 60,427 49,391 53,237 63,380 19% Administrative 78,769 74,780 73,792 94,035 100,629 105,997 5% Traffic Stops 25,223 24,370 25,612 23,729 21,565 27,744 29% TOTAL EVENTS 274,792 258,453 252,732 256,893 283,354 306,856 8%
+Year 2014 2015 2016 2017 2018 Comparison 2017 vs 2018 Citizen Calls for Service 92,901 89,738 107,923 109,735 127,126 16% Self-Initiated Activity 60,427 49,391 91 53,237 63,38 64,861 2% Administrative 73,792 94,035 100,629 105,997 118,138 11% Traffic Stops 25,612 23,729 21,565 27,744 25,180 -9% TOTAL EVENTS 252,732 256,893 283,354 306,856 335,305 9%